siplab-gt/generative-causal-explanations/README.md

 Code for "[Generative causal explanations of black-box classifiers](https://arxiv.org/abs/2006.13913)" by Matt O'Shaughnessy, Greg Canal, Marissa Connor, Mark Davenport, and Chris Rozell (Proc.
 NeurIPS 2020).
-Generating results requires only python (version 3.8.5 used), numpy (version 1.19.1 used), pytorch (version 1.6.0 used), and matplotlib (version 3.3.1 used) to generate results.
-Matlab and inkscape were used to create some final plots.

 ## Demo/quick start
 `demo.py` contains code demonstrating the use of the generative causal explainer (GCE) class (`GCE.py`) and explanation plotting functions (`plotting.py`).
 The demo code reproduces Figure 3 (creating an explanation of a simple pretrained MNIST 3/8 classifier) and is the easiest place to start.

 ## Reproduce main paper plots

-The following scripts recreate the plots in the main paper:
+**Prerequisites**
+Generating results requires only python (version 3.8.5 used), pytorch (version 1.6.0 with CUDA 10.1 used), numpy (version 1.19.1 used), scipy (version 1.5.2 used), and matplotlib (version 3.3.1 used).
+Using pretrained models requires CUDA, but you should be able to regenerate the results yourself without.
+Matlab and inkscape were used to create some final results.

 **Figure 3** (global explanations of MNIST digits)
 Run `make_fig3.py`.
 By default, this script will load a pretrained classifier from `pretrained_models/mnist_38_classifier/` and a pretrained explanatory VAE from `pretrained_models/mnist_38_gce/`.